Skip to content

 FieldTypeRequiredDescription

 typestringYesTrigger type.
-One of: cron, webhook.
+One of: cron, webhook, email.

 schedulestringCron onlyCron expression defining the schedule.
 Required when type is cron.